Piotr1215/az-300-prep-kit/README.md

 When I was confident I have enought preparation and understand the material, it was time to **schedule the exam**.
 Scheduling exam was important to set a date in calendar and make sure I stay focus and plan my time well.

-**10 days** from exam I scheduled final preparation plan focusing on each section as follows:
+**10 days** from exam I scheduled final preparation plan focusing on each section as below.
+Each time I would use the links, refresh core info, do a lab and most importantly go to Azure Portal and try to perform given task myself.
+I also used mindmaps and OneNote to keep the learning material organized.

 * Days 1-3: Deploy and configure infrastructure (40-45%)